No booking fees on the app

 Plymouth to Bristol Temple Meads train timetable

-From Plymouth to Bristol Temple Meads, take the fastest train in 1h 57m, typically 2h.
-Daily, 25 trains depart from Plymouth, with the first at 05:25 and the last at 23:56.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Plymouth to Bristol Temple Meads on the fastest train in 1h 57m, usually 2h.
+Each day, 25 trains leave from Plymouth, starting at 05:25 and ending at 23:55.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||